 H&M, the popular swedish fashion retailer, is working to achieve 100% renewable power and is currently sourcing more than 90% of its electricity consumption from renewable energy.

 Heathrow Airport is the UK’s only hub airport, serving over 13,000 flights and 200,000 passengers every day.
 Heathrow 2.0 is the airport’s plan for sustainable growth, including a goal to become zero-carbon airport by 2050 for fixed infrastructure.
 To help deliver on this, Heathrow will source 100% renewable electricity from April 2017, with an increasing proportion from on-site generation.

 Hewlett Packard Enterprise (HPE) is an industry-leading technology company headquartered in Palo Alto, California.
 HPE Technology and services aim to help customers worldwide make IT more efficient, productive and secure.
 Committed to delivering a better future, HPE has set an interim goal to source 50% of its total energy consumption from renewable sources by 2025, with a long term intent of reaching 100% renewable energy in future.

 HP Inc., a global leader in printing and personal systems, has made a RE100 commitment to use 100% renewable energy to power its electricity.
 The company has set an interim goal of sourcing 40% renewable electricity by 2020.

 Headquartered in the US, International Flavors & Fragrances Inc. is a leading innovator of products that consumers taste, smell, or feel in fine fragrances and beauty, detergents and household goods, foods and beverages.
 The company is committed to procure 100% of its electricity from renewable sources in the shortest practical timescale possible and as financially feasible.

 IHS Markit (Nasdaq: INFO) is a world leader in critical information, analytics and expertise, serving more than 50,000 customers in 140+ countries – including leading financial institutions and 85% of the Fortune Global 500.
 As part of its ongoing corporate sustainability commitment, IHS Markit has joined RE100 and pledged to source 100% renewable electricity by 2020.

 Infosys is an Indian multinational corporation that provides business consulting, information technology, software engineering and outsourcing services.
-It has set a RE100 goal to go 100% by 2018.
+The company aims to go 100% renewable by 2020.